PtychoDV: Vision Transformer-Based Deep Unrolling Network for Ptychographic Image Reconstruction: Proposed Method: PtychoDV

 \subsection{Vision Transformer}

 The vision transformer $\mathsf{g}_\thetabm$ in PtychoDV takes as input a set of raw measurements ${\ybm_i}$ and reconstructs image patches ${\hat{\xbm}_i} = \mathsf{g}_\thetabm({\ybm_i})$.
 Specifically, the raw measurements are transformed into measurement latent vectors in parallel by a multi-layer perceptron (MLP).
-The coordinates of the corresponding sampling position $\cbm$ are mapped to coordinate latent vectors with the same dimension as the measurement latent vectors using Fourier positional encoding~\cite{Mildenhall.etal2020} followed by a MLP \markup{
+The {Cartesian} coordinates of the corresponding sampling position $\cbm$ are mapped to coordinate latent vectors with the same dimension as the measurement latent vectors using Fourier positional encoding~\cite{Mildenhall.etal2020} followed by a MLP

-}The measurement feature vectors and the coordinate feature vectors are concatenated and then iteratively processed by attention modules, which consist of layer normalization, multi-head self-attention (MHSA) modules, and MLPs.
-Further technical details of ViT can be found in~\cite{Dosovitskiy.etal2021}.
-The output feature vectors from the last attention module are transformed into reconstructed patches with the same dimensions as the raw measurements using a MLP.
-It is worth noting that the main innovation behind the use of ViT in $\mathsf{g}_\thetabm$ is considering the measurements related to the same ground truth as a sequence.
-This approach allows the model to capture long-range dependencies and complex relationships among the measurements.
+{where $\sin(\cdot)$ and $\cos(\cdot)$ are element-wise operators.} The measurement feature vectors and the coordinate feature vectors are concatenated and then iteratively processed by attention modules, which consist of layer normalization, multi-head self-attention (MHSA) modules, and MLPs.
+The output feature vectors from the last attention module are transformed into reconstructed patches with the same dimensions as the raw measurements using a output MLP.
+Further technical details of ViT can be found in~\cite{Dosovitskiy.etal2021}. {The key differences compared to the original VIT~\cite{Dosovitskiy.etal2021} include a different positional embedding derived from the sampling position of ptychography and a modified output layer that transforms the final feature maps of the transformer into patches with dimensions matching those of the raw measurements.}

+{The main innovation behind the use of ViT in $\mathsf{g}_\thetabm$ is considering the measurements related to the same ground truth as a sequence.
+The motivation behind this is to allow the model to capture long-range dependencies and complex relationships among the measurement patches, especially those that overlap, reflecting the imaging nature of ptychography.
+On the other hand, existing DL methods, such as PtychoNet~\cite{Guan.etal2019}, reconstruct the measurements in parallel, without taking into account dependencies among measurements.}

-We then convert the reconstructed patches into an image $\xbmhat$ by the following steps: \emph{(a)} we initialize $\xbmhat$ as an all-zero image and create counters for each pixel location; \emph{(b)} we add each reconstructed patch to the corresponding sampling region in $\xbmhat$ and increase the counters in that area by one; and \emph{(c)} \markup{We perform element-wise division of $\xbmhat$ by the counter at all locations where the counter has non-zero value}.
+We then convert the reconstructed patches into an image $\xbmhat$ by the following steps: \emph{(a)} we initialize $\xbmhat$ as an all-zero image and create counters for each pixel location; \emph{(b)} we add each reconstructed patch to the corresponding sampling region in $\xbmhat$ and increase the counters in that area by one; and \emph{(c)} {We perform element-wise division of $\xbmhat$ by the counter at all locations where the counter has non-zero value}.